gonzoalo/loka-challenge/README.md

 ## Data

-The data of the even s are located in the bucket `s3://de-tech-assessment-2022/data/`
+The data of the events are located in the bucket `s3://de-tech-assessment-2022/data/`

 ## Run the project